JohnnyLao/JohnnyLao/README.md

 Graduated BOLASHAK as Interpreter of English and Italian languages in 2016.
 Been learning Python since May 2022 to become a Backend Developer.
 Shall get graduated in May 2023 with stack below:

-- 🔭 Here is my stack I know:
+- 🔭 Here is what I know:
 Windows, GIT, Python 3, PostgreSQL, Regular Expressions (re), Pygame, Requests, beautifulSoup (bs4),

 - 🌱 For now I’m learning: